-If any value falls outside the normal range for that attribute, it is declared as an outlier.
-The normal range is given by:
+If any value falls outside the normal range for that attribute, it is an outlier.
+The formula for normal range:

 [Q1 – (1.5 * IQR), Q3 + (1.5 * IQR)]

-The Python Boxplot images show the difference between value ranges of “Price” (in USD) attribute, before and after the removal of outliers.
+The Python Boxplot images show difference between value ranges of “Price” ($) attribute, before and after the removal of outliers.

 As we can see, that the “Maximum Price” value in the 1st graph was $8000 and the there were a lot of outliers present in the data.